letanthanh95/Project-3380/README.md

 - Password for both: Zoodb10!
 # Creating a new account
 Our project allows anyone to register.
 We have a dropdown for easy convience to register under a certain role, it updates the database in realtime.
-Please note that a password **requires** at leasts 6 characters, a capital letter, and a special character
+Please note that a password **requires** at leasts
+- 6 characters
+- a capital letter
+- a special character
+Please make sure to **CONFIRM** your account once you create it, otherwise it will not work when you sign in.
 # Triggers
 **Three Triggers**
 - The email cannot be duplicated.